One of Ruonan Yan’s peach series will be exhibited in Dacia' gallery’s group exhibition ” Women Artists Group Exhibition”.

 In January 2019, Yan participated in jurying the group show “The Illusion and Reality” for Ning Gallery.
 Yan is very proud of the 14 artists who are selected from over 160 submissions.

 Ruonan’s woodcut prints “Peeled Orange” and “Cashew” are showing in the group show “Giant Steps” at LIC Arts Open Gallery.
-The exhibition shows a collection of large scale works including painting, drawing, print, sculpture and video.
+The exhibition features a collection of large scale multi-disciplinary works including painting, drawing, print, sculpture and video from the collections of Joel Voisard alongside Bennett Blackburn’s The Beasties.
 Thanks to curator Richard Mazda for this opportunity.

 One of Ruonan’s peach paintings is exhibited in National Association of Women Artists’s group show: Watercolor - Luminous Light

 The National Association of Women Artists (NAWA), the oldest women’s fine art organization in the country, is a vibrant community of professional women artists that strives to support its members and women artists at large through exhibitions, programs and education.

 Little But Fierce is a group exhibition thoroughly investigates ferocity and the myriad ways it can be demonstrated in art.
 Some artists tackle difficult subjects head on, including environmental issues, gender expression, and the body, while others display their ferocity with more formal choices: high key colors, aggressive impasto, and a diverse range of artistic styles.
 Little But Fierce challenges viewers’ expectation that small art has a small impact, and each small work shines as a gem in this treasure of a show.